Pregnant moms should protect themselves from COVID-19

 Risks to the pregnancy and to the baby

-- Pregnant people have had a higher risk of severe illness when infected with viruses from the same family as COVID-19 and other viral respiratory infections, such as influenza.
+- Pregnant moms have had a higher risk of severe illness when infected with viruses from the same family as COVID-19 and other viral respiratory infections, such as influenza.

 - It is always important for pregnant people to protect themselves from illnesses.